SeisComP/seiscomp/doc/base/filter-grammar.rst

    is a shortcut for :code:`1/SR` but more efficient as the division has to be done only once and not once per input sample.

+.. py:function:: DURATION(trigger_on, trigger_off)

+   Replaces the input samples with the trigger duration.
+The duration is computed as the time between `trigger_on` and `trigger_off`.
+Outside the trigger, the filter outputs zero.

 .. py:function:: INT([a = 0])